Contact us today for your Free Quote

 How to reduce food waste?
 Food can be reused if it is treated well.
 We recommend you freeze your food by its use-by date if you aren’t going to eat it any time soon.
 Certain leftovers can also be frozen if appropriately stored or be turned into your next delicious meal using BBC’s leftover recipes.

 At the supermarket, we tend to buy too much.
-You can practice portion control to reduce food waste, and if you have bought too much, why not donate your excess food to a food-bank where you can help someone less fortunate?
-Brixton is home to the trendy Peoples Fridge where certified businesses leave food in a fridge for anyone to pick up and eat at home.
+You can practice portion control to reduce food waste, and if you have bought too much, why not donate your excess food to a food bank where you can help someone less fortunate?
+For a broader community approach to zero waste, consider donating to an organisation like FoodCycle or FareShare, which both redistribute surplus food across the UK.

 How to reduce Furniture waste

 One person’s trash is another person’s treasure.
 Your old furniture and electronics can be given a new life.
 Through our partnerships with organisations like ReYooz, we can ensure that all reusable items find new homes with UK businesses or charities.
-In the last year, 161,105 Kg of Waste was Saved from Landfill, saved 213,884 Kg of carbon emissions and donated £514,274 for good causes.
+In 2023, 161,105 Kg of Waste was saved from Landfill, saved 213,884 Kg of carbon emissions and donated £514,274 for good causes.

-You can also try selling your old furniture and electronics online using marketplaces like Ebay and Facebook to make a quick buck.
+You can also try selling your old furniture and electronics online using marketplaces like eBay and Facebook.
+Another great option is to donate your items to a local charity like Sue Ryder or St Vincent de Paul Society.